rohithkoritala/rate-limiter/README.md

 * [ ] Kubernetes deployment YAMLs

 PRs and ideas welcome!
-This project is designed to teach, scale, and evolve
+I started this project to learn new skills.

 MIT License.
 Free to use and extend.